ccdougcc/class-material/LectureNotes/Sept_13/README.md

   1. Review current status of the project
      - bash automation script to test
   1. Pickup where we left off on Monday
-     - Morning: Finished the slides of the CIT160 review, CGI
+     - Morning: Finished the slides of the CIT160 review, then CGI
-     - Afternoon:
+     - Afternoon: Rereview of slides, and then to CGI
   1. Client-side Activities:
      - browser, curl, socket
   1. CGI: Common Gateway Interface